marceltex/recipe-app/README.md

 ### Picasso

-I used `Picasso` to simplify the setting loading and displaying of images.
+I used `Picasso` to simplify the loading and displaying of images.